 Women’s sports are often overlooked and undervalued.
 Even the two words, “women’s sports,” are often twisted to fit a narrative that sports played by men are better than women’s.
-There are lots of different ways to get involved in sports, like sports guest blogs or reporting, as well as playing, and it’s important that women are encouraged to do so rather than discouraged.
+There are lots of different ways to get involved in sports, and it’s important that women are encouraged to do so rather than discouraged.
 Middle Tennessee State’s Hanley Long has something to say about that.
-She lets her flexible golf swing do the talking.
+She lets her golf swing do the talking.

 However, that did not stop her from pursuing collegiate athletics and finding her home at MTSU.

 “At the time, MTSU was ranked top 50 in the nation (for golf),” Long said.
 “I knew I was coming into a competitive program.”

 Long tried the other stereotypical sports for women such as softball and basketball but found her own distinct lane in golf.
 Long’s family members are avid golfers.
 Her father had she and her brother on the golf course at five years old.

 Long has learned and progressed as a golfer tremendously since her first tee off as a freshman.

 Now in her senior season, Long has caught fire on the course.
 In her first five tournaments of the fall season, Long has four top-10 finishes, with three of those coming in the top five.

 With all the recognition that Long is receiving, one would think that coming out of high school, she’d have an array of options to choose from.
 Long was a state champion in her final year at Rossview, and she helped cap off a perfect season with a 48-0 record.
 However, with all of her accolades, Power 5 schools still rejected Long.

 “It gives me a lot of motivation,” Long said.
 “Growing up, I was a huge (Tennessee Volunteers) fan.
 I emailed the head coach at UT and got a reply four months later from their assistant coach, saying, ‘Sorry, we’re not interested.’”